-- Federation: An interstellar alliance dedicated to peace and progress - Klingon: An honor-driven warrior race - Romulan: A cunning people known for their political intrigues - Ferengi: A big-eared species built on the doctrines of greed and grift - Cardassian: A crumbling military dictatorship that eventually aligned itself with the Dominion - Bajoran: Ancient, religious people oppressed by Cardassians for decades, then aided by the Federation. - Dominion: Aggressive "anti-Federation" bent on order through conquest.
-Mostly native to the 🔲 Gamma Quadrant. - Kazon: Primitive spacefaring race divided into gang-like "sects".
-Native to \( \bar{\texts} \) Delta Quadrant. - Vidian: Once-great race suffering from a terminal illness called The Phage.
-Native to \( \bigcirc \) Delta Quadrant. - Hirogen: Powerful race dedicated to hunting down and killing challenging "prey".
-Native to 🔼 Delta Quadrant. - Borg: Terrifying cyborg race seeking perfection through assimilation of the galaxy.
-Native to 🔼 Delta Quadrant. - Starfleet: The earliest human space explorers, who predated the Federation
+- I Federation: An interstellar alliance dedicated to peace and progress - 🧶 Klingon: An honor-driven warrior race - ${ m \restimate{I}}$ Romulan: A cunning people known for their political intrigues - Ferengi: A big-eared species whose culture is built on the doctrines of greed and grift - 🌑 Cardassian: A crumbling military dictatorship that eventually aligned itself with the 🕖 Dominion - 🚳 Bajoran: Ancient, religious people oppressed by 🌑 Cardassians for decades, then aided by the 🥯 Federation - 🐠 Dominion: Aggressive "anti-Federation" bent on order through conquest.
+Mostly native to the 🔳 Gamma Quadrant.

+- 🥯 Kazon: Primitive spacefaring race divided into gang-like "sects".
+Native to 🔼 Delta Quadrant. - 🔕 Vidiian: Once-great race suffering from a terminal illness called The Phage.
+Native to 🔼 Delta Quadrant. - 💿 Hirogen: Hunter race dedicated to killing challenging "prey".
+Native to 🔼 Delta Quadrant. - 🐠 Borg: Cyborg race seeking perfection through assimilation of the galaxy.
+Native to 🔼 Delta Quadrant. - 🚳 Starfleet: The earliest human space explorers, who predated the 🥯 Federation.